Local browser tools for images, video, and audio

 What happens when full video export is blocked?

-Picmu can still remain useful.
-One of the strongest fallbacks is frame capture, which lets you pull a still image locally and continue into image tools for resize, cleanup, watermarking, or format conversion.
+You can still get useful output.
+Frame capture lets you save a still image locally and continue in image tools for resize, cleanup, watermarking, or format conversion.

 Is WebP or AVIF always the best output format?